-- Standardization and Duplicate Removal.
+Standardization and Duplicate Removal.
 Free format data (Example: addresses) may require complex parsing in order to be put into standardized form.
-Commercial DQ software tools contain procedures to do this parsing, and also metadata on commonly occurring data types, such as state-Zip code relationships, that allow automatic correction (or flagging) of some errors (Example: a mis-specified Zip code, assuming that the state is correct).
-Sophisticated string matching algorithms can detect, depending on the specificity/accuracy parameter settings, very subtle problems (Example: that the street name Fxx Craft should be Foxcroft).
-Following standardization, suspected duplicate records which may be processed manually or in a semi-automated manner, but the current tools are not very powerful. - Record Matching.
+Commercial DQ software tools contain procedures to do this parsing, and also metadata on commonly occurring data types that allow automatic correction or flagging of some errors.
+Following standardization, suspected duplicate records which may be processed manually or in a semi-automated manner, but the current tools are not very powerful.

+Record Matching.
 Integrating data from multiple sources requires correctly linking each record in one database with the corresponding record in another.
-In many cases, the common (linking) attributes in the two sources are not exactly the same (Example: one database may contain full names and the other only initials and the last name).
-Record linkage has received attention from computer scientists as well as statisticians, and a number of methods that span a range of complexity and applicability have been devised [43, 44].
-Record matching techniques that lie within the IT domain typically rely on key-generation and string matching (probabilistic methods are outlined in § 3.3).
+In many cases, the shared attributes in the two sources are not exactly the same (Example: one database may contain full names and the other only initials and the last name).
+Record linkage has received attention from computer scientists as well as statisticians, and a number of methods that span a range of complexity and applicability have been devised (Winkler, 2000a,b).
+Record matching techniques that lie within the IT domain typically rely on key-generation and string matching.
 String matching methods of varying levels of complexity determine if string-valued attributes from the two sources are "close enough" to be declared a match.
-The key-generation approach is based on generating a surrogate key for string-valued data that is less ambiguous than the original, and then using the key for record matching. - Constraint Checking.
-This component of the warehousing process verifies that the data domain, type, and numeric range constraints specified in the metadata are satisfied.
-Some software tools also allow the user to specify domain-knowledge-based constraints that the data must satisfy.
+The key-generation approach is based on generating a surrogate key for string-valued data that is less ambiguous than the original, and then using the key for record matching.

-3.2 Total Quality Management
+2.2.2 Total Quality Management

 Statistical quality control has had profound effects on industrial production.
 Some researchers and practitioners believe that the same ideas and techniques can be applied to DQ.
-However, inability to model (or even quantify) costs is one reason why the total quality management (TQM) paradigm may be difficult to implement for DQ.
+However, inability to model, or even quantify, costs is one reason why the total quality management (TQM) paradigm may be difficult to implement for DQ.

 The chain of reasoning is straightforward: Data are a product, with producers and customers; therefore data have both cost and value.
-In (conceptually) the same way as physical products, data have quality characteristics resulting from the processes by which they are generated.
+In conceptually the same way as physical products, data have quality characteristics resulting from the processes by which they are generated.
 In principle, DQ can be measured and improved.
 Finally, the same financial incentives that lead to high quality products also apply to DQ.

-One approach [9] relates DQ to information quality in a TQM setting: "quality in all characteristics of information, such as completeness, accuracy, timeliness, clarity of presentation" should "consistently meet knowledge worker and end-customer expectations."
+One approach (English, 1999) relates DQ to information quality in a TQM setting: "quality in all characteristics of information, such as completeness, accuracy, timeliness, clarity of presentation" should "consistently meet knowledge worker and end-customer expectations."
 A key tenet, which is admirable if not always attainable, is that DQ should be present from the start, rather than created by re-work.
 The need to measure the costs and benefits associated with different levels of DQ is critical in this setting

 An alternative approach is called Total Data Quality Management (TDQM).
-It involves concepts such as multi-dimensional data quality, data quality metrics, evaluation of the user's assessment of DQ, and data production maps [22, 39, 40].
+It involves concepts such as multi-dimensional data quality, data quality metrics, evaluation of the user's assessment of DQ, and data production maps (Huang et al., 1999; Wang, 1998; Wang et al., 2000).